microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/guides/policy.md

 To create a policy in Teams, we need 3 objects.

-- An Application Instance (Microsoft Entra ID Resource)
+- An [Application Instance](../explanations/recording-bot-policy.md#application-instances) (Microsoft Entra ID Resource)
-- A Recording policy (the actual compliance policy)
+- A [Recording Policy](../explanations/recording-bot-policy.md#recording-policies) (the actual compliance policy)
-- A Recording Policy Application (A link between the policy and the application)
+- A [Recording Application](../explanations/recording-bot-policy.md#recording-applications) (A link between the policy and the application)

 ### Create the Application Instance